Islanderrobotics/irdatacleaning/README.md

 resources():
 a method dessigned to give you links for more information on the class
 ## MissingValues:
-Is dessigned to make correcting missing values alot more accesable.
-MissingValues(df)
-df: is the inputted pandas dataframe what will have corrections made to it check is the method used to tell the module to start the corrections, this method will return the corrected dataframe if you wish to get the original dataframe call the copy variable. currently you are only able to use the median stratagy however other methods are in the work
+MissingValues(df, stategy, columns, fillna)
+df: is where you will enter in the pandas dataframe you wish to correct
+stategy: is where you will define the strategy you with to use to correct the missing values the strategy options you have are median, fillna and dropna enter one of those options to have your missing values corrected in that strategy, by default this var is set to median
+columns: is where you will enter the list of columns you wish to have the missing values corrected in
+fillna: when you enter fillna for the stategy this is where you will enter the value you wish for the columns missing values to be set to, currently you are only able to set this input variable to one value so i sugest that if you have multiple columns that have misisng values use the median strategy to correct them or if you wish to still use the fillna strategy with multiple columns use this class more than once there will be a version of this module in the future that will allow you to use fillna on multiple columns with different values check(): this is the method that you will use to tell the module to start making changes to the pandas data frame that you entered this method will return the corrected pandas data frame.
+copy_df: is the original unaltered dataframe currently this module is only designed to be used with columns that are not object columns
 ## StringToDateTime:
 this class is designed to make converting strings to datetime more accessable this is done by creating an instance of the class StringToDateTime(df, column_names)